rs1909/FMA/docs/src/index.md

 * A Julia package to demonstrate various techniques for data oriented reduced order modelling

 !!! warning
-    This package and its documentation is experimental.
-The code includes constants that should be configurable, function names require re-thinking.
-Generally there is still a lot of work to be done.
+    This package and its documentation are experimental; there is still a lot of work to do.
-    The package was being made available so that the results in paper [^paper] can be reproduced.
+    The package is made available so that results in paper [^paper] can be reproduced.

 This package collects various computational methods employed in paper [^paper].

-The package also includes methods to calculate invariant foliations and invariant manifolds from low-dimenional vector fields as assymptotic polynomials.
+The package also includes methods to calculate invariant foliations and invariant manifolds from low-dimensional vector fields as assymptotic polynomials.

-We assume that the data is produced by an underlying map ``\boldsymbol{F}``, which maps from vector space ``X`` to itself.
+We assume that the data is produced by an underlying map ``\boldsymbol{F}`` from vector space ``X`` to itself.
 Our data comes in pairs
 ```math
 \left(\boldsymbol{y}_{k}, \boldsymbol{x}_{k}\right),\;k=1,\ldots,N,
 ```